Professor Laura King

 One of the most exciting parts of working as an academic historian, for me, is collaboration with others.
 My work on the relationship between the living and dead has involved projects with the Grief Series, Leeds Museums and Galleries and Leeds Dying Matters partnership, amongst others.
 In the past I’ve worked with a wide range of museums, arts organisations, charities, local government and community groups.
 I’m always happy to hear from anyone outside academia who is keen to collaborate.

-- Men, Masculinity and Maternity in Britain, from the 1950s to the present
+- Men, Masculinity and Maternity in Britain, from the 1950s to the Present

 Student education